-With over 200 species of iris plants, there is bound to be an iris for your garden.
-Iris plants are low-maintenance and easy to grow.
-Bloom time varies depending on the species—some varieties bloom in spring or summer, while others bloom in spring and again in fall.
+With over 200 species in this diverse group of plants, there is bound to be the perfect iris among them for your garden.
+In general, irises are low-maintenance and easy to grow.
+Their flowers come almost every color and bloom times vary depending on the species; some irises bloom in spring or summer, while others bloom in spring and again in fall.

-Bearded irises are especially noteworthy for being available in a rainbow of colors.
-But all species of iris boast flowers that are intricate and detailed.
+All species of iris boast flowers that are intricate and detailed.
 The three lower, drooping petals are commonly referred to as the falls.
 The three upright petals are called the standards.
-Both of those sets of petals are purely for show.
-The important bits are held on the style arm, and they often look like miniature standards and are on the same plane as the falls, between the standards.
 All parts of an iris blossom are colorful and can have a variety of patterns.
-The foliage of irises can also be quite striking, with its long, lance-shape leaves in an attractive gray-green color.
-Even when not in bloom, the upright foliage can add great texture to a garden.
+Bearded irises are especially noteworthy for being available in a rainbow of colors and forms.
+The foliage of irises can also be quite striking, with long, lance-shape leaves in an attractive gray-green color.
+Even when not in bloom, the upright foliage can add interesting texture to a garden.

 Iris Care Must-Knows